RichieBrady/django_react/README.md

 - Python 3.x
 - Node.js
 - Vite
-- npm (Node Package Manager)

 ### Configuration

-**Note ->** See backend/example_env/README.md for instruction on setting up .env files for the django api
+**Note:** See backend/example_env/README.md for instructions on setting up .env files for the django api

 You can customize the project configuration by modifying the corresponding configuration files: